Welcome | spec | C-PLOT | Support | Users | Contact

 spec_par(par [, value ])

 Sets internal parameters.
-Typing spec_par("?") lists the available parameters.
+Typing spec_par("?") lists the available parameters, their current value and the default value, if different.
+The command spec_par("set_defaults?") sets all parameters to their default values.
 The currently available parameters are:

 "auto_file_close"